 When you’re decorating your home, choosing the right paint colors is the most important decision you’ll make.
-As fun as choosing colors can be, this part of the planning can be overwhelming.
 Thousands of combinations are possible, but by having a basic understanding of color you can create a scheme you love.

 The Color Wheel

 The color wheel identifies color families and how they relate to each other.
 Read more about the Color Wheel.

 All colors, with the exception of white, come from primary colors.
 Blue, yellow and red are the primary colors; combinations of these three colors produce secondary colors.

 Mix equal amounts of two primary colors to create secondary colors.
 The results are violet (red and blue), green (blue and yellow) and orange (red and yellow).

 Mix one primary color with larger amounts of another primary color to create tertiary colors.
 For example, mix one part blue with two parts red to make red-violet.

 Different colors affect our moods in different ways.
 Let’s say that you've decided emerald green, your favorite color, is going to be the main focus in your room.
 Before you buy gallons of emerald green paint, consider the effect it will have on the appearance and mood of the room.

 Warm and cozy colors, located on the right side of the color wheel, convey a message of togetherness and strength: